Siddhartha96123/Prot-Conf-Het/README.md

 # Conformational Heterogeneity Scanner #

-## PDB Structure Alignment and RMSF Analysis

 This Python script performs structural alignment of two PDB files and calculates the Root Mean Square Fluctuation (RMSF) between corresponding C-alpha atoms.
 It uses the Biopython library for PDB parsing and superposition, and generates an Excel file and a plot visualizing the RMSF values.
+So, at its core it does

+## "PDB Structure Alignment and RMSF Analysis" ##

-## This tool currently is limited to ONLY utilizing PDBs with a SINGLE CHAIN ##
+This tool currently is limited to ONLY utilizing PDBs with a SINGLE CHAIN ##

 ## Requirements